Acquisition of Nickel Project & Placing

 Soil geochemical sampling on 400m X 200m centres covering an area of 38 sq. km was carried out between 2012-2014 also over an area broadly coincident with the rock sampling areas.
 Geochemical analyses were carried out for a number of metals and results showed significant nickel enrichment in regolith above serpentinites on the hilltops.
 There was good correlation between nickel, cobalt, copper, gold and arsenic.

 The independent geochemical assessment report by Australian consultants, Western Geophysics Pty, concluded that the Mihanza Hill soil and rock anomaly shows strong geochemical characteristics to those that may be expected to overlie a "chondrite" type Ni-Cu-PGM sulphide target.
-This result significantly improved the quality of the target for nickel sulphide mineralisation as well as validating the prospectivity of the rest of the HIUC for this style of nickel sulphide mineralisation.
+This result significantly improved the quality of the target for nickel sulphide mineralisation as well as validating the prospectivity of the rest of the HIUC for this div of nickel sulphide mineralisation.
 The geophysical interpretation revealed that the target nickel sulphide potential rocks on the Project were much more extensive than previously thought.